Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 ## 12/13/17
 Today I created markdown versions of all of my code files.
 I also wrote my [Final Report](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md).
 This file contains all of my analyses and summarizes the process of my project.
+The project is essentially completed.
+I am struggling to get the TOC links to function properly, so I will revisit the project tomorrow to make my last report.

 ## 12/12/17
 I have created the headings for [final_report.md](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md),